 Nestled between Laos and Cambodia, Isaan is the agricultural heartland of Thailand.
 This little-developed area is punctuated by sandstone Khmer temples that predate Angkor, and small communities who speak a language that’s closer to Laotian than Thai.
 Ask your tuk-tuk driver in Bangkok, and you’re likely to find that he hails from here.

-My guide and I came across a vendor making som tam by the road, pulsing the papaya with garlic, chilli, dried shrimp, lime and palm sugar.
+My guide and I came across a vendor making som tam by the road, pulsing the papaya with garlic, chili, dried shrimp, lime and palm sugar.
 The dish is sometimes called som tam papaya pok-pok as a nod to the pounding of pestle to mortar.
-It can be tailored to your taste buds — I (just about) managed five chillies in my salad, my local guide happily munched through 20.
+It can be tailored to your taste buds — I (just about) managed five chilies in my salad, my local guide happily munched through 20.

 Reflecting Isaan’s rural communities, the dishes are often simply prepared using local ingredients.
 The Mekong skirts around the plains, making catfish widely available.
-It’s served grilled, with a fish-sauce dip (and the obligatory chillies).
+It’s served grilled, with a fish-sauce dip (and the obligatory chilies).
 When the paddy fields begin to dry out in November, thousands of tiny fish are collected for fish paste and sauce.

 Daily toil in the paddy fields resulted in com lam, a sticky rice steamed in bamboo.
 Farmers peel the bamboo back to eat it without the rice scattering everywhere whilst working in the fields.
 You’ll see this across Thailand, but most of the glutinous rice needed to make it is grown here.
 It’s also the key ingredient in khao neow ma muang, fresh mangoes and sticky rice sweetened with palm sugar and coconut milk.

 The roads aren’t as thick with street-food stalls as other regions, but you can still find bite-sized snacks.
-Isaan sausages are so chunky they’re almost spherical — stuffed with pork, rice, lemongrass and chilli.
+Isaan sausages are so chunky they’re almost spherical — stuffed with pork, rice, lemongrass and chili.
 Often sold on a stick, they’re easy to eat on the move.

 Food in Bangkok